bitnami/containers/bitnami/elasticsearch/README.md

 * `ELASTICSEARCH_EXTRA_FLAGS`: Extra command-line arguments for the `elasticsearch` daemon
 * `ELASTICSEARCH_CLUSTER_NAME`: The Elasticsearch Cluster Name.
 Default: **elasticsearch-cluster**
 * `ELASTICSEARCH_CLUSTER_HOSTS`: List of elasticsearch hosts to set the cluster.
 Available separators are ' ', ',' and ';'.
 No defaults.
 * `ELASTICSEARCH_CLUSTER_MASTER_HOSTS`: List of elasticsearch master-eligible hosts.
 Available separators are ' ', ',' and ';'.
-If no values are provided, it will have the same value than `ELASTICSEARCH_CLUSTER_HOSTS`.
+If no values are provided, it will have the same value as `ELASTICSEARCH_CLUSTER_HOSTS`.
 * `ELASTICSEARCH_IS_DEDICATED_NODE`: Elasticsearch node to behave as a 'dedicated node'.
 Default: **no**
 * `ELASTICSEARCH_NODE_TYPE`: Elasticsearch node type when behaving as a 'dedicated node'.
 Valid values: *master*, *data*, *coordinating* or *ingest*.
 * `ELASTICSEARCH_NODE_NAME`: Elasticsearch node name.
 No defaults.